 All of this got us thinking about our first year students.
 Anecdotally, we see them struggle with the expectations of college level research.
 We also believe that many of their high school experiences have not prepared them for academics at PLU.
 In an effort to gather baseline information on the new FY cohort, we collected data at New Student Registration from 154 new Lutes on their confidence level and high school experiences in conducting research tasks.
 Like their upper class peers, the majority of New Lutes rated themselves as Confident or Very Confident in performing the various steps in the research process (e.g. choosing a topic, searching databases, evaluating sources).
 In spite of their high reports of confidence, few of the first year students we have seen during library sessions this fall know how to tell if a source is scholarly and have limited experience using library databases.

 While many of our new students bring experience in using public or school libraries, it’s worth highlighting that web search engines, class texts, web sites, and instructors are their favorite sources for research.
 The sources many professors expect students will use, such as librarians and library databases, are not their go-to sources.
-An overview of our survey results can be viewed in our Fall Conference presentation.

 We are using the data to inform how to frame our instruction sessions — helping students connect their high school experiences to the expectations of college and helping them fill in the gaps they did not realize existed.
 Our research will continue throughout the year, as we explore how students’ research confidence changes over the course of their first year.

 We encourage faculty to learn more by visiting Project Information Literacy, which examines the information literacy habits of college students.
 We also encourage faculty to meet with a librarian when developing research assignments.
 And we recommend using an instructional designer to help faculty design appropriate, effective instruction.